Nature Journal – September 24th

 I spend many hours in my garden now that the daytime temperatures have cooled down.
 I am weeding and making plans for next year.

 Eastern Tiger Swallowtails are common and widespread in the east.
 Their large size and dramatic color are eye-catching.

 This Tiger Swallowtail is sipping nectar on a spent Zinna blossom.
 I am surprised there is any nectar left.
-The flower look done.
-Zinnas are favorites of butterflies.
-If you want an annual that can take hot, dry conditions and bloom all summer and attract many species of butterflies, zinnas are rock stars.
+The flower looks done.
+Zinnias are favorites of butterflies.
+If you want an annual that can take hot, dry conditions and bloom all summer and attract many species of butterflies, Zinnias are rock stars.
 More on Swallowtail Butterflies.

 Pearl Crescent (Phyciodes Tharos)